CodingByGopal/NextJs-NextJar13/README.md

 # NextJar13 — Next.js 13 Projects With It's Latest Features

 NextJar13 is a Next.js 13-based responsive project developed with tailwind css.
-It includes SSR(Server-Side Rendering), ISR(Incremental Static Regeneration), and SSG(Static Site Generation), and Client Side Fetching (with SWR React Hook ) ect.
-Vercel build next.js 13 image component has been used in the project along with latest react hook names as "use hook" for data fetching in different components.
+It includes SSR(Server-Side Rendering), ISR(Incremental Static Regeneration), and SSG(Static Site Generation), and Client Side Fetching (with SWR React Hook ) etc. Vercel build next.js 13 image component has been used in the project along with latest react hook named as "use hook" for data fetching in different components.